Are you having a dental Emergency?

-- Pick up the tooth by the crown (the white part that you chew with).
+- Only pick up the tooth by touching the crown (the white part that you chew with).

 Find the tooth as soon as it’s knocked out, and be very careful with it.
 The root is easily damaged and has to be kept in good shape for a successful replant.

 - Carefully rinse the tooth using water.

 A very gentle rinse is all that is required.
 Don’t use any soap, or other cleaning agents, and don’t try to rub the tooth clean.
 Avoid wrapping the tooth in anything, this will only harm the delicate root structure.